 A first step in invertebrate assessment would be appraise the habitat quality for invertebrates.
 Such an appraisal would look for features such as standing water, tree cover and vegetation, grassland age, structure and quality, presence of dead wood features, bare ground etc.

-Aquatic invertebrate survey services are also available through specialist associates.
+Aquatic invertebrate survey services are also available.